AC-Storm-YT/BelairSFTP/TERMS.md

 _Last updated: June 26, 2025_

 ## 1. Description
 The Belair SFTP Discord Bot is a tool that sends informational messages, such as patch notes, to designated Discord channels.
-It is not used for user authentication or data processing.

 ## 2. Usage Conditions
 By using the bot, you agree that: